ArtOfTheNiles/bookup/README.md

 # Bookup

-This book search engine is fully functional, but needs to be updated to GraphQL
+This is a book search engine that saves the books you want to read from Google's extensive Book library (book not included!)

+Search what you want to read, and leave a bookmark for yourself by saving to your profile.